Years of Experience

 Broken down by tenure, the largest share of Federal Public Defenders employees (78 percent) have 10-19 years of experience and earn approximately $86K per year on average.

 The highest average salaries go to Trial Attorneys, who bring in close to about $140K annually, though Attorneys are not far behind at around $119K along with Paralegals earning $63K.

 Certifications and Degrees

-In this role, the best-paying skill appears to be Document Preparation; individuals who claim it among their capabilities enjoy a higher median salary of $111K per year.
+In this role, the best-paying skill appears to be Litigation Case Management; individuals who claim it among their capabilities enjoy a higher median salary of $111K per year.
 A skill that is commonly seen around here is Legal Research; a majority deem it necessary for work.
 Employees also tend to know Spanish Language, Client Interaction, and Case Management.

 Benefits and Perks